 WHEN TO KEEP YOUR CHILD HOME

-Students with food allergies that requires food substitution or food to be omitted from their diet will need to have a 19B Meal Modification Form completed by their physician yearly and returned to the school.
+All allergies/medical conditions should be reported to the school nurse.
+Students with food allergies that require food substitution or food to be omitted from their diet will need to have a 19B Meal Modification Form completed by their physician yearly and returned to the school.
 Form 19C will need to be filled out by your physician if your child's food allergies are discontinued.
 Your child's allergy information is shared on a need-to-know basis in order to keep your child safe at school.

 MEDICATION ADMINISTRATION GUIDELINES